aws-samples/amazon-dynamodb-labs/content/design-patterns/ex3gsisharding/Step2.en.md

 ```bash
 python query_responsecode.py logfile_scan 404
 ```
-This will query the `logfile_scan` table for items with sort keys that begins_with `404`. `begins_with` is a parameter in [the DynamoDB `Query`'s `KeyConditionExpression` as described in our documentation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#DDB-Query-request-KeyConditionExpression).
+This will query the `logfile_scan` table for items with sort keys that begins_with `404`. `begins_with` is a parameter in [the DynamoDB Query's KeyConditionExpression as described in our documentation](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html#DDB-Query-request-KeyConditionExpression).
 A query is run for each shard on the GSI and the results are counted on the client.
 The output of the script will look like the following.
 ```txt
 Records with response code 404 in the shardid 0 = 0
 Records with response code 404 in the shardid 1 = 1750